 Origin of Brahmaputra River is in the Angsi Glacier in the northern side of Himalayan Mountain in Tibet.
 The river originates at an elevation of about 5,210 m (17,093 ft).
 It is known to cut into the valleys of the Himalayas.
 It passes through the entire Tibetan plateau before entering India.

 Course of Brahmaputra River

-.
-Transportation in Brahmaputra River has been improvised after the independence of the country.
-Before the independence of India, the Brahmaputra River was utilised as a major waterway in India and the Indian subcontinent.
+Transportation in Brahmaputra River has improved after the independence of the country.
+Before independence, Brahmaputra River was utilized as a major waterway in India.